Country of Origin: northern South America, naturalized in Central America & Caribbean

 Habitat: climbing shrub

 Description: Stout, glaucous lianas.
 Leaves glabrous, broadly cordate, obtuse at the apex, 7-15 cm broad, 7-12 cm long, green above, beneath gray.
-Pseudostipules large, sessile, amplexicaul, ruffled.
+Pseudostipules large, petiole or a stigma, when the style is absent.">sessile, amplexicaul, ruffled.
 Flowers solitary in the leaf axils, ebracteolate, geniculate, mottled red, yellow, green and purple, the utricle subglobose, 7 cm long, syrinx absent, the tube straight, emerging from the side of the utricle at a sharp angle, 4 cm long, annulus absent, the limb with 2 superposed lobes, the upper lobe ovate), and broadly tapering to each end; wider than oblanceolate.">obovate-spatulate, not deflected, 4-5 cm wide, 8 cm long, the lower lobe stiffly

 erect, narrowly lanceolate, 16-20 cm long.
 Gynostemium 6-lobed, the lobes spreading-coroniform, 1 cm high, 8 mm broad, the anthers 2.5-3.0 cm wide, dehiscence acropetal, septifragal, the hypanthium present, bent.
 Seeds numerous, narrowly cordate, flat, 7 mm wide, 12 mm long, 0.2 mm thick.
 1